-Please inform the Computer Science department of your ‘intent to enroll’ by emailing email@example.com.
-The deadlines for accepting or declining our offer of admission is July 15th for Fall semester and November 15th for Spring semester.
+Please inform the Computer Science department of your ‘intent to enroll’ by emailing firstname.lastname@example.org.
+The deadlines for accepting or declining our offer of admission for MS applicants is July 15th and April 15 for PhD students for Fall semester and November 15th (MS applicants) for Spring semester.

 Newly admitted CS students can find information on getting started and arriving at UIC here.

 When we use the term ‘financial aid’ for graduate students, we use it in reference to Fellowships, Teaching Assistantships (TA), Research Assistantships (RA) or Tuition Fee Waiver (TFW) awards.
 Although not limited to, typically these awards are primarily only available to PhD applicants.
 All admitted applicants are automatically considered for Fellowships and Teaching Assistantships by the Computer Science department, a separate application is not required.

 US Citizens and Immigrants should contact the UIC Financial Aid Office for information on student loans and grants.

 There are several forms of financial aid available to incoming graduate students, go through the Scholarships page for further details.